avrilzchen/cs349-demos/README.md

 During the term frequently "pull" the latest code from this repo.
 You can do this from the VS Code "Source Control" interface or on the command line with git commands.

-**Always pull from the cs349 public repo first.** The public repo _may_ also update the simplekit submodule "link".
-If it does, then git will show it as out of date and you need to pull from it as well.
+**🔥 Always pull from the cs349 public repo first. 🔥** If the public repo updated the simplekit submodule "link", you'll see a "Change" for the "simplekit" submodule file after pulling ([see image](./_assets/git-pull.png)). **Don't try to commit that change!.** Instead, look at the git info for the simplekit submodule.
+It'll list 1 or more changes to be synced.
+Just click on "Sync Changes" for simplekit, and the changed "simplekit" submodule file in the main repo will disappear.
+Now the simplekit submodule is up-to-date.

+(There's a way to make this pulling and updating submodules more automated, but I think it's only possible in git command line and requires changes to your git config.)

 > Avoid using VS Code git Autofetch for the SimpleKit submodule.
 It will "fetch" changes as suggest updating even if the main demo code repo is using a different version of SimpleKit.
 Only pull SimpleKit when the main repo updates the version.